 With MCP, you can use Claude Desktop, Cursor, or any compatible MCP client to interact with SingleStore using natural language, making it easier to perform complex operations effortlessly.

 đź’ˇ Pro Tip: Not sure what the MCP server can do?
-Just call the /help
+Just call the /help prompt in your chat!

 The simplest way to set up the MCP server is to use the initialization command: